Field Manual · Workflow Optimization

 5. Automate Creative Workflows

-With requests centralised, automate the key steps in the creative process:
+With requests centralized, automate the key steps in the creative process:

 • Route briefs to assigned designers, copywriters, or video producers.